 Since Faraday's original research on the reduction of gold trichloride by phosphorus to generate colloidal gold, several investigators have published various methods for the preparation of colloidal gold at concentrations of 50-100 mg of gold per liter of aqueous medium.
 This was achieved by reduction of the aqueous solution of gold trichloride with reducing agents.
 To name just a few reductants: formaldehyde, ethanol, tannic acid, sodium ascorbate, and sodium citrate.
-In the preparation of colloidal gold for use in molecular biology, the most commonly used reductant is sodium citrate, using the procedure described by Frens.4 This is due to the versatility of the citrate method which allows, by changing the citrate/gold molar ratios within certain limits, the preparation of a wide range of colloidal gold particle sizes, from 8 nm4 to 150 nm.5 Faraday's procedure using phosphorus as the reducing agent yielded particle sizes from 2-12 nm.
-Of the procedures currently available for the preparation of colloidal gold, the reduction of gold trichloride using the citrate method of Frens^4 is most widely used and the best characterized in terms of sizes and shapes of the colloidal particles (Table 2).
+In the preparation of colloidal gold for use in molecular biology, the most commonly used reductant is sodium citrate, using the procedure described by Frens.4 This is due to the versatility of the citrate method which allows, by changing the citrate/gold molar ratios within certain limits, the preparation of a wide range of colloidal gold particle sizes, from 8 nm to 150 nm.
+Faraday's procedure using phosphorus as the reducing agent yielded particle sizes from 2-12 nm.
+Of the procedures currently available for the preparation of colloidal gold, the reduction of gold trichloride using the citrate method of Frens is most widely used and the best characterized in terms of sizes and shapes of the colloidal particles (Table 2).
 Gold preparation by the ayurvedic procedure using comminution may contain mercury.
 The electrolytic method generates gold colloids in the low nanometer range but in low concentrations.
-Therefore, large volumes of colloidal gold suspension must be consumed for physiological effects.
-Metallic gold is found in nature in various particle sizes from large boulders of several kilograms to fine dust of colloidal gold as thin veins of reef gold in quartz rocks.
+Therefore, large volumes of colloidal gold as thin veins of reef gold in quartz rocks.
 Reef gold used in powder forms contains several other elements.
 Some of them, such as lead, may be toxic.

-Various Methods for the Preparation of Currently Available Colloidal Gold

-Methods Purity Concentration Particle sizes Published Data Mining of colloidal gold dust from abandoned gold mines (Reef Gold) Very impure.
+Table 2 Various Methods for the Preparation of Currently Available Colloidal Gold Methods Purity Concentration Particle sizes Published Data Mining of colloidal gold dust from abandoned gold mines (Reef Gold) Very impure.
 Contains aluminum, silica, and many other elements.
 Very low.
 A few PPM.
 Unknown.
 Anecdotal.
 Comminution (Grinding) Mixed with other ingredients.
-May contain mercury sulfide (cinnabar).
-Unknown.
+May contain mercury sulfide (cinnabar) Unknown.
 Probably very high.
 The red color suggests <20nm.
 Anecdotal.
-Electrolysis with gold anode Very pure.
-Very low.
-A few PPM.
+Electrolysis with gold anode Electrolysis with gold very pure.
 Unknown.
 Anecdotal.
 Reduction of gold trichloride Contains electrolytes and stabilizers.
 May contain antimicrobial preservatives.
 Can be prepared at concentration up to 5000 PPM.
 2-150 nm.
 Several publications in molecular biology.
 Two publications in human subjects by the author.

-Relationship between Diameter and the Percentage of Gold

-Atoms Exposed on the Surface of Colloidal Gold
+Table 3 Relationship between Diameter and the Percentage of Gold Atoms Exposed on the Surface of Colloidal Gold

 Forms of Metallic Gold Diameter of Particle (nm) Gold Atoms/Particles Percentage of Gold Atoms Exposed at the Surface of Particle

 Monoatomic gold 0.28 1 100

 Gold nanoclusters 0.8 11 70

-Gold colloids 1 - 100 $20 - 10^9$ 2.0 - 60
+Gold colloids 1 - 100 $20 - 10^{9}$ 2.0 - 60

 Coarse metallic gold > 100 > 109 < 2.0

-^{}Based on the assumption that the gold colloids and the gold atoms are spherical.
+Based on the assumption that Based on the assumption that the gold colloids and the gold atoms are spherical.